jrogelstad/featherbone/README.md

 # Install

-Make sure your Postgres installation matches the credentials [here](https://github.com/jrogelstad/featherbone/blob/master/server/config.json), or modify the configuration file to match your administrator credentials.
+Make sure your PostgreSQL installation matches the credentials [here](https://github.com/jrogelstad/featherbone/blob/master/server/config.json), or modify the configuration file to match your administrator credentials.
 If the database specified does not exist, it will be created automatically.

 Clone this repository and from the cloned location: